 1. Are Internal Auditing employees Auburn University employees?

 Yes.
-All employees of the Division of Internal Auditing are AU employees.
+All employees of the Division of Internal Auditing are University employees.

-2. Are there any other auditors that I might encounter at Auburn University?
+2. Are there any other auditors that I might encounter at the University?

 Any auditor working on campus should be able to appropriately identify themselves.
 Our suggestion is not to provide any documentation, records, or access to assets until the individual provides proper identification.
 No auditor should be offended by such a request.